krisprice/ipnet/README.md

-Rust types for working with IPv4 and IPv6 network addresses
+Rust types for working with IPv4 and IPv6 network addresses.
+Aims to mimic the style of Rust's built in IpAddr, Ipv4Addr, and Ipv6Addr types but extend their capability to handling IP prefixes.